Watch Paul Mescal and Daisy Edgar-Jones' 'Normal People' audition tape

 Today (October 22), a casting session from March 2019 was posted to the official Normal People Twitter account.
 In the clip, we see Edgar-Jones and Mescal trade lines as Marianne and Connell respectively.

 “Stuff like this usually doesn’t happen in my life,” Mescal as Connell says.
 “I’m actually quite awkward around girls, to be honest.”
-Later, we see Connell express him insecurities over thinking Marianne doesn’t want him around.
+Later, Connell expresses his insecurities over thinking Marianne doesn’t want him around.

 .@DaisyEdgarJones and @mescal_paul's casting video for #NormalPeople is giving us all the feels 🥺 pic.twitter.com/wnTlpukkPE